Preserves are lands owned by the Conservancy and managed to protect their conservation values. Many of these sites are open to the public.

 Gardner Spencer Preserve

 Gardner Spencer Preserve: acquired in 2017.
 An 82-acre property adjoining both our Ziegler Preserve and Lackawanna State Park.
 Bucolic fields, mature hemlock groves and a babbling brook are the main features of this brand-new preserve.
 Park at the Ziegler Preserve Trailhead on PA Route 438, 1 mile east of the Route 407 intersection, to access the Gardner Spencer Preserve.
-Trails are currently under development, so we recommend waiting for their completion before exploring.
-Click here for a property map but please note that the 8-acre parcel on the map is still private property; do not trespass.
+In partnership with the Lackawanna State Park Trail Crew and DirtSculpt LLC, 2.6 miles of machine-built hiking and mountain biking trails were recently completed on the property.
+Click here for a trail map or download the free mapping app – Trailforks.
+Please stay on the trails and respect any closures due to wet conditions.

 Little Rocky Glen Preserve